ajalt/clikt/docs/pages/whyclikt.md

 You also can't customize many aspect of parsing in JCommander.
 It can't infer parameter names.
-With JCommander, you can't have an option with multiple values and multiple occurances at the same time.
+With JCommander, you can't have an option with multiple values and multiple occurrences at the same time.
 You can't have more than one argument, and it can only take one value or an unlimited number of values.
 You can't nest subcommands.